1st Reading – Genesis 18:20-32

 Typically peasants slept together as a family on a mat in the raised part of a single-roomed house.
 To remove the large bar and open the closed door at night was noisy and would wake everyone.

-The friend is not upset because he was awakened, nor was he unwilling to share his bread with his friend.
-He was upset because he didn’t want to disturb his family.
+Note that the friend is not upset because he was awakened, nor was he unwilling to share his bread with his friend.
+He states that he cannot help because doesn’t want to disturb his family.

 I tell you, if he does not get up to give him the loaves because of their friendship, he will get up to give him whatever he needs because of his persistence.”